MJAlexander/bayesian-demographic-estimation-tutorial/README.md

 - `janitor`
 - `rcbayes`

-The `rstan` package is probably to most important but also may prove to be finicky to install.
+The `rstan` package is probably the most important but also may prove to be finicky to install.
 See detailed instructions here: https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started

 ## Materials